shivalingabaddipalli/shivalingabaddipalli.github.io/_teaching/Matrix Analysis of Structures and Introduction to Finite Elements.md

 location: "Loagn, Utah, USA"
 ---

-I was assigned a teaching assistantship in the "CEE CEE-5010: Matrix Analysis of Structures and Introduction to Finite Elements.md" taught by Paul J. Barr.
+I was assigned a teaching assistantship in the "CEE-5010: Matrix Analysis of Structures and Introduction to Finite Elements.md" taught by Paul J. Barr.
 The primary duties of the course include conducting/assisting in assignments, tutorial sessions, and grade evaluation.